SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/reconciliation.md

 ## Reconciliation

-To check and confirm that cashregister/shop has the same number of transactions as SEQR service, merchants can integrate towards the reconciliation feature of SEQR service.
+To check and confirm that cash register/shop has the same number of transactions as SEQR service, merchants can integrate towards the reconciliation feature of SEQR service.